nathancahill/wkb-cli/README.md

 $ wkb-cli rast.bin
 ```

-## Usage with PostGIS

-Dump WKB from PostGIS at any point to a hex file:
+With PostGIS, dump WKB from PostGIS at any point to a hex file:

 ```
 > COPY (SELECT ST_AsBinary(rast) FROM table LIMIT 1) to 'rast.hex';